 Research has shown, Caucasian skin has an SPF of about 3.4, whereas Black skin is protected with a “natural” SPF of 13.4.

 Unfortunately, they can only absorb so much, then the process breaks down, leading to hyperpigmentation and possibly skin cancer.

-Let’s example the three layers of skin to see where pigmentation, or color comes from.
+Let’s examine the three layers of skin to see where pigmentation starts.